perevalovds/ofxUniversalMedia/README.md

 It's universal.
 You can store decoded images in GPU, but it consumes much of memory.
 You can store encoded images in CPU, but it not super-fast decoded.
 Note, **ofxUniversalMediaImageTurgoJpeg** is faster when working with JPEGs, so use it if you work with JPEGs.
+But JPEG doesn't support alpha-channel, so for sequences with alpha-channel you need to use **ofxUniversalMediaImage**.

 It's appropriate for using as video player, but you must to encode your videos to image sequences, without audio.